These flaky turnovers are so easy to make. Simply stuff with homemade cinnamon apple filling and generously top with caramel sauce.

 - Remove from the oven and drizzle each turnover with caramel sauce before serving.
 Turnovers taste best on the same day, though you can store them in the refrigerator in an airtight container for up to 3 days.

-Make ahead tip: Baked turnovers can be frozen up to 2 months and thawed overnight in the refrigerator, then warmed up in the oven or microwave.
+- Freezing Instructions: Baked turnovers can be frozen up to 2 months and thawed overnight in the refrigerator, then warmed up in the oven or microwave.

 Who else is ready for fall?